- Saving a map

-- Goode Homolosine projection, Fuller projection, Rectified Skewed Orthomorphic (RSO) projection, Cube map projection, Transverse Mercator Complex projection, Robinson projection (ArcGIS Desktop Advanced)—the same version of Robinson supported in ArcGIS Desktop Advanced Workstation, Local Cartesian projection.
+- Goode Homolosine projection, Fuller projection, Rectified Skewed Orthomorphic (RSO) projection, Cube map projection, Transverse Mercator Complex projection, Robinson projection (ArcGIS for Desktop Advanced)—the same version of Robinson supported in ArcGIS for Desktop Advanced Workstation, Local Cartesian projection.

 - Some page and printer setup options aren't retained.

 How to save a map to a previous version of ArcGIS

 - Navigate to the location where you want to save the map document.

 - Type a file name.